prithvi429/medical-chatbot--Llama2/README.md

-# Medical Chatbot with Llama 2
+# AniMed Assistant - Medical Chatbot

-This project implements a medical chatbot using the Llama 2 language model, Pinecone for vector storage, and LangChain for retrieval-based question answering.
-The chatbot is designed to provide helpful answers to medical queries based on a dataset of medical documents.
+AniMed Assistant is an interactive medical chatbot powered by Llama 2, Pinecone, and LangChain.
+It provides intelligent responses to medical queries based on a dataset of medical documents.
+The chatbot features a futuristic UI with animations and particle effects for an engaging user experience.

 ## Features

+- **Interactive Chat Interface**: A visually appealing chat interface with animations and glitch effects.
+- **Medical Query Processing**: Answers medical-related questions using advanced language models.
-- **PDF Document Processing**: Load and process medical PDFs to extract relevant information.
+- **PDF Document Processing**: Loads and processes medical PDFs to extract relevant information.
-- **Text Chunking**: Split large documents into manageable chunks for efficient embedding and retrieval.
-- **Embeddings**: Use HuggingFace embeddings for semantic similarity.
-- **Vector Storage**: Store embeddings in Pinecone for fast similarity searches.
+- **Vector Storage**: Uses Pinecone for efficient vector storage and retrieval.
-- **Retrieval-Based QA**: Answer user queries by retrieving the most relevant chunks and generating responses using the Llama 2 model.
-- **Interactive Chat**: Engage in a conversational interface to ask medical questions.
+- **Customizable Prompt**: Define custom prompts for the chatbot's responses.

 ## Prerequisites

 - Python 3.8 or higher
+- Node.js (optional, for frontend development)
 - Anaconda or virtual environment
 - Pinecone API key and environment
 - Llama 2 model (downloaded locally)